 For some people, they are trying to move into an Agile role and they lack first-hand experience.
 In a bit of a catch 22, PMI won’t let you sit for the exam unless you have at least 1,800 hours of experience on projects using Agile methods.

-However, in a recent LinkedIn discussion, I found the reasons people gave for achieving the PMI-ACP were more nuanced.
+However, in a recent LinkedIn discussion, I found the reasons people gave for getting agile certification were more nuanced.
 For many, it was more about intrinsic motivation and satisfaction rather than market validation or to get a new job.
 You can check out the discussion here.

 How to Qualify for the PMI-ACP Exam